ethereum/js-ethereum-cryptography/packages/ethereum-cryptography/README.md

 ## scrypt submodule

-The `scrypt` submodule has two functions implementing the `scrypt` hash algorithm in synchronous and asynchronous ways.
+The `scrypt` submodule has two functions implementing the `scrypt` key derivation algorithm in synchronous and asynchronous ways.
 This algorithm is very slow, and using the synchronous version in the browser is not recommended, as it will block its main thread and hang your ui.

 ### Password encoding